Linking Business Strategy and Leadership Strategy for Better Business Outcomes

 - Companies that value innovation will need leaders who are comfortable taking risks.
-(Avoiding risks in favor of a tried-and-true approach can lead to disaster — think Borders or Blockbuster.)
+(Avoiding risks in favor of a tried-and-true approach can lead to disaster — think of Borders and Blockbuster.)

 Now it’s time to do the heavy lifting and identify the gaps between your current and required leadership culture.
 Using data from a variety of sources — including focus groups, HR reports, employee surveys, and competency assessments — you’ll be able to answer questions like these to build your leadership strategy:

 - Do you have enough front-line leaders in place to ensure product quality?

-- As more Baby Boomers retire, will you have sufficient bench strength in your leadership ranks?
+- As more older leaders retire, will you have sufficient bench strength in your leadership ranks?

 - Does your workforce have the diversity to help you address the needs of different customer segments?

 - Will you need significant changes in leader behavior, such as shifting to a more participative management style, as opposed to top-down, in order to take advantage of the ideas talented people have to offer?